FAQs

 Are there other ways to support the project? ▼

 Of course!
-Through the BC Parks Foundation, you can support citizen scientists collecting critical data about B.C.'s wildlife and their habitat through a gift.
-To support this campaign, please visit the donation page on BC Parks Foundation and select the Wildlife Forever program.
+Through the BC Parks Foundation, you can support community scientists collecting critical data about BC's wildlife and their habitats through a gift.
+To support this campaign, please visit the donation page on the BC Parks Foundation website and select the Wildlife Forever program.